wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-5/README.md

 A very common use of `development dependencies` is for `linters` and `formatters`.
 `prettier` is a tool that reformats your code consistently.
 For a much more customizable linter, you should consider using `eslint`.

-to install prettier, we can use the following
+To install prettier, we can use the following:

 ```bash
 $ npm install --save-dev --save-exact prettier